 TEXT FOR BELOW THE MAP:

-An average of seven lengthy “unit trains” a day carry 3.3 million gallons of crude oil along some of Minnesota’s railways.
-This map shows the lines that carry the Bakken crude and the half-mile-wide evacuation corridors on either side of the tracks that public safety officials have identified in the event of an incident involving a significant leak or fire.
+Each day, an average of seven trains carry 3.3 million gallons of crude oil through Minnesota.
+This map shows the lines that carry the Bakken crude and the half-mile-wide corridors on either side.
+That’s the area designated by public safety officials as the evacuation zone in the event of a significant leak or fire.
 Some 326,000 people live within those corridors.

-When an accident occurs, public safety officials are trained to assess the incident and determine if an evacuation is necessary.

-“It’s not automatic,” said Kevin Reed, operations branch director for Minnesota’s Homeland Security and Emergency Management division.
-He said an evacuation would be ordered if a leak was significant enough to pose a major health threat, or in the event of a fire.
+Officials would order an evacuation if a leak posed a major health threat or a fire broke out, said Kevin Reed, operations branch director for Minnesota’s Homeland Security and Emergency Management division.
+“It’s not automatic,” he said.

 --------------------------------------